Towards a Minimal Stabilizer ZX-calculus: Simplifying the ambient category

 \subsection{Braided autonomous category / 3D isotopy}

-In this subsection, we take a less standard approach for making the topology meta rule rigorous: we work in an ambient category which implies only that diagrams which are 3D-isotopic are equal (whereas a compact closed category implies that all isomorphic diagrams are equal).
-We show that, combined with the other rules of the \ZX-calculus, 3D-isotopy is enough to recover the `only the topology matters' meta-rule.
+In this subsection, we take a less standard approach for making the connectivity meta rule rigorous: we work in an ambient category which implies only that diagrams which are 3D-isotopic are equal (whereas a compact closed category implies that all isomorphic diagrams are equal).
+We show that, combined with the other rules of the \ZX-calculus, 3D-isotopy is enough to recover the `only the connectivity matters' meta-rule.

-3D-isotopy is a natural equivalence of diagrams which can be axiomatised using the Reidemeister moves \cite{reidemeister_knotentheorie_1932} (see Figure \ref{fig:reidrules}), the snake equations (see Figure \ref{fig:compact_structure}), as well as the property that arbitrary maps can slide freely along either wire in a braiding.
+3D-isotopy is a natural equivalence of diagrams which can be axiomatised using the Reidemeister moves \cite{reidemeister_knotentheorie_1932} (see Figure \ref{fig:reidrules}), the snake equations (see Figure \ref{fig:compact_structure}, not including the equations where caps and cups are symmetrical), as well as the property that arbitrary maps can slide freely along either wire in a braiding.
 In a categorical setting, the Reidemeister move (R2) follows from the invertibility of a braiding, while (R3) follows from the coherence axioms of a braided monoidal category and the naturality of a braiding.
-Therefore, 3D-isotopy is modelled by a braided autonomous category augmented with the loop axiom (R1) \cite{selinger_survey_2010}, which appears so useful that it is exploited by several graphical languages for quantum information and computation \cite{Shadevery, HoloQuantum}.
+Therefore, 3D-isotopy is modelled by a braided autonomous category augmented with the loop axiom (R1) \cite{selinger_survey_2010}, which appears so useful that it is exploited by several graphical languages for quantum information and computation \cite{reutter2019shaded, jaffe2018holographic}.

 The following technicality arises: when the ambient category is braided rather than symmetric, one needs to specify which way the wires cross in each crossing.
 The only crossing occurring in the rules of the language is in the bialgebra rule (B2$'$), which we transform into the following braided rule (the choice of how the wires cross is arbitrary):